Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Vacuum condensate

 The gradient in Eq.(\ref{eq:2692}) is rewritten as follows (see Appendix.B)

-where a normalized field $\widehat{ f} (x ) \equiv g(x)^{1/4}f(x )$ has, in addition to the kinetic energy, a square of the finite energy as follows ($\mu, \nu = x,y,z$) \cite{orl}
+where a normalized field $\widehat{ f} (x ) \equiv |g(x)|^{1/4}f(x )$ has, in addition to the kinetic energy, a square of the finite energy as follows ($\mu, \nu = x,y,z$) \cite{orl}

-where $g$ is a determinant of $g_{\mu\nu}(x)$.
+where $|g(x)|$ is a determinant of $g_{\mu\nu}(x)$.
 Using Eq.(\ref{eq:2052}) and $g_{zz}=1$, $W(r)$ of each quasi boson is given by

-For each quasi boson to be transversely excited, it should jump an energy barrier $\epsilon _0 \equiv \sqrt{W(x)}$.
-The number of quasi bosons in a cross section in the transverse plane is $\pi (l_c/d_m)^2$ within the coherence length.
+Each quasi boson should jump an energy barrier $\epsilon _0 \equiv \sqrt{W(x)}$ when it is transversely excited.
+The number of quasi bosons in the transverse plane within the coherence length is $\pi (l_c/d_m)^2$.
 The sum of $ \epsilon _0$ over quasi bosons in this area is given by